 Meeting the famed Maasai during a cultural experience will bring you back down to Earth in the best possible way.
 Their relative lack of material possessions is no poverty when compared to the riches of their heritage.

 Exhausting?
 Not at all.
-Time spent in Kenya is invigorating, although you’ll always sleep well.
+Luxury Kenya safaris are invigorating, although you’ll always sleep well.
 Some of the best rests of my life have been on star beds in northern Kenya or in luxury treehouses in the Mara.